Group characters

 restrict(chi::GAPGroupClassFunction, subtbl::GAPGroupCharacterTable[, fusion::Vector{Int}])

-Return the class function of subtbl that is the restriction of chi, which is a class function of a supergroup of the group of subtbl.
+Return the class function of H or subtbl that is the restriction of chi, which is a class function of a supergroup of H or the group of subtbl.
 The default for the class fusion fus is given either by the fusion of the conjugacy classes of the two character tables (if groups are stored in the tables) or by the class fusion given by known_class_fusion for the two tables.

 Examples